eyqs/eyqs.github.io/blog/2002-ubcs-cpen.md

 ### APSC 160: Introduction to Computation in Engineering Design
 #### Hassan Khosravi, 2016W1, 98% (highest in section)

-"Analysis and simulation, laboratory data acquisition and processing, measurement interfaces, engineering tools, computer systems organization, programming languages."
+> Analysis and simulation, laboratory data acquisition and processing, measurement interfaces, engineering tools, computer systems organization, programming languages.

 APSC 160 is the mandatory programming intro for all first-year engineering students, and by far the most useless course I've ever taken.
 Analysis and simulation means tracing through five lines of if statements to find the value of a variable at the end.
 Laboratory data acquisition means plugging sketchy boards made by second-years ten years ago into the lab computers and calling `analogRead()`.
 The measurement interface is a protractor, and the engineering tool is Microsoft Excel 2003.
 The hardest concepts were character strings and iterating through arrays.